octobercms/docs/backend-lists.md

 <a name="filter-date"></a>
 ### Date

 `date` - displays a date picker for a single date to be selected.
+The values available to be used in the conditions property are:

+- `:filtered`: The selected date formatted as `Y-m-d`
+- `:before`: The selected date formatted as `Y-m-d 00:00:00`, converted from the backend timezone to the app timezone
+- `:after`: The selected date formatted as `Y-m-d 23:59:59`, converted from the backend timezone to the app timezone

     created_at:
         label: Date